Gas leak forces evacuation of Council Bluffs neighborhoods

-A gas leak has forced the evacuations of homes in the area near the 2100 block of Avenue B Thursday morning in Council Bluffs.
+A gas leak forced the evacuations of homes in the the 2000 and 2100 blocks of Avenues A and B Thursday morning in Council Bluffs.

-The Council Bluffs Police Department is assisting the Fire Department and Public Works in evacuating a two-block area around N. 21st St. and Avenue B for a natural gas leak, according to a Facebook post by Lt.
-Keith Jones.

-The Pottawattamie County Communication Center confirmed the leak is located near 21st and B.
+The natural gas leak was caused by directional boring — the installation of pipes at an angle without trenching — according to Council Bluffs Fire Chief Justin James.

 (0) comments